 Terms, Duties, and Method of Election

 Section 1.
-The officers of the Association shall be President, President-Elect, Past-President, Secretary, Treasurer, Treasurer-Elect and two Members-at-Large.
-The offices of President- Elect, Secretary, Treasurer-Elect and two Members-at-Large shall be elected from the Voting Membership and may be individuals other than an agency's voting designee.
+The officers of the Association shall be President, President-Elect, Past-President, Secretary, Treasurer, Treasurer-Elect, Member-at-Large, and two Conference Co-Chairs.
+The offices of President- Elect, Secretary, Treasurer-Elect, Member-at-Large, and two Conference Co-Chairs shall be elected from the Voting Membership and may be individuals other than an agency's voting designee.

 Section 2.
 Terms and Succession of Officers:

 The President, President-Elect, and Past-President shall serve for a term of one (1) year.
-The Secretary, Treasurer and the two Members-at-Large shall be elected for a term of two (2) years.
+The Secretary, Treasurer, Member-at-Large, and two Conference Co-Chairs shall be elected for a term of two (2) years.
 The Treasurer-Elect shall be elected in alternating years and shall serve for a term of one (1) year concurrently with the second year of the current Treasurer.
-The two Members-at-Large shall serve staggered terms.
+The two Conference Co-Chairs shall serve staggered terms.

-The President, Secretary, Treasurer, and Members-at-Large may not serve successive terms in that office.
+The President, Secretary, Treasurer, Member-at-Large, and two Conference Co-Chairs may not serve successive terms in that office.
 A Member may serve successive terms in different offices.

 Upon expiration of their respective terms, the President-Elect shall automatically succeed to the office of President, the President to Past-President, and Treasurer-Elect to Treasurer.